 I am a Registered Member of BACP (British Association for Counselling and Psychotherapy) and abide by their ethical standards and code of practice.

-During all of my working life I have been involved in supporting people with complex difficulties associated with life transitions, family relationships and functioning, bereavement, trauma and loss.
+During my working life I have been involved in supporting people with complex difficulties associated with life transitions, family relationships and functioning, bereavement, trauma and loss.
 I have extensive experience of working with clients whose lives have been adversely impacted through substance misuse, domestic violence and imprisonment.
 I work with clients experiencing depression and anxiety, and who struggle with use of self harm and suicide ideation.

 Areas of counselling I deal with